Restaurants in New York

 Avra Madison Estiatorio

 For great quality Greek food, head to Avra.
 There are no bunches of grapes adorning the ceiling, but clean, white cloths on the tables at this restaurant, close to Central Park.
-Head here for a lunch or dinner of delicious Greek dishes in chic surroundings.
+Head here for lunch or dinner of delicious Greek dishes in chic surroundings.